microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/SignIns/Get-EntraUserAuthenticationMethod.md

 ---
-title: Get-EntraBetaUserAuthenticationMethod
+title: Get-EntraUserAuthenticationMethod
-description: This article provides details on the Get-EntraBetaUserAuthenticationMethod command.
+description: This article provides details on the Get-EntraUserAuthenticationMethod command.

 ms.topic: reference